prtkgpt/questdb.io/docs/api/influxdb-line-protocol.md

 #### Commit strategy

-Uncommitted rows are committed either
+Uncommitted rows are committed either:

 - after receiving a number of continuous messages equal to `line.udp.commit.rate`